rened/DeclarativePackages.jl/README.md

-z# Per-project, declarative Julia package installations
+## Per-project, declarative Julia package installations

 **DeclarativePackages.jl**, or `jdp` for short, allows to declaratively specify which Julia packages a project should use, with exact version or commit details.